Cwarcup/personal-blog/data/blog/posts/starting-a-project.md

 # The Solution

 I decided to build a parking app.
 I wanted to build something that would help me find parking in unfamiliar areas.
-I wanted to know how much it would cost, how long I could park for, and if I could pay for it online.
+I wanted to know how much it would cost, how long I could park, and if I could pay for it online.

 I also wanted to build something that would help me learn more about React and APIs.
 I wanted to build something that would challenge me and help me grow as a developer.